 Along with KDP Print, IngramSpark is one of the best print-on-demand publishers to know.
 IngramSpark is a gigantic book distribution company specializing in print, reaching more than 39,000 online stores.
 These stores include major bookstores like Barnes & Noble as well as numerous libraries.

 To submit your book to IngramSpark, you’ll need two print-ready PDF files.
 (Most print-on-demand companies require these files, which we go over in detail below.)
 With IngramSpark, you get 45-70% royalties.
-Do note that there is a $49 setup fee.

 With Blurb, you get a pretty intuitive and comprehensive platform to put your POD book together.
 However, it is the pricier option.
 One of their key offerings is photobooks, a great choice for indies selling graphic novels or cookbooks that involve photos and graphics.